 Setting out for Edo, Kahei Yamamoto II picked up on Soen’s product.
-Under the name of “steamed green tea” and “Tenkaichi” (天下一) or “the best on earth,” sencha challenged the existing tea market.
+Under the names "steamed green tea" and "Tenkaichi" (oen's product.
+Under the names "steamed green tea" and "Tenkaichi" (天下一) or "the best on earth," sencha challenged the existing tea market.
 To add perspective, the pre-sencha Japanese tea market was largely consumed by the elite and through various ceremonies.

 For the first practitioners of sencha, this tea was a way of enjoying tea beyond any existing forms of "elite" etiquette.
 It was, in part, for everyone.

 While both Nagatani Soen and Baisao could reach the mass market throughout parts of Japan, sencha has since grown enormously.
-It has replaced matcha as Japan’s most popular tea and has established an entire art of Senchado (煎茶道) or the art of enjoying sencha.
+It has replaced matcha as Japan’s most popular tea and established the entire art of senchado (ha has since grown enormously.
+It has replaced matcha as Japan's most popular tea and established the entire art of senchado, or the art of enjoying sencha.
 It also helped pave the way for other teas such as gyokuro and several sencha variants.

 There are many different types of sencha to choose from.
 Learning about the types can allow individuals to add more variety to their routines.